 Don’t Forget About Telegram

-Make a list of the most frequently asked questions for your community, as well as questions you can possibly ask the members to get them engaged.
+Make a list of the most frequently asked questions for your community, as well as questions you can possibly ask the members to get them engaged or look out for outsourcing blockchain development to solve your issue.
 Additionally, don’t be afraid to let the topic of conversation stray into other parts of crypto (as long as it’s constructive).
 And finally, use this as a time to garner some feedback on your project, as these will most likely be the people participating in your ICO.

 What makes you most excited about marketing your blockchain company?
 Comment with your answers below!